 You’re not alone in wanting to get away from everyday normal to devote yourself to a cardio calling or movement muse.
-There are people like you, and luckily, camps, retreats, and adventures—we’ll call the “immersive experiences”—that bring your fitness fantasy to life.
+There are people like you, and luckily, camps, retreats, and adventures—we’ll call the “immersive experiences”—that will bring your fitness fantasy to life.

 Whatever you do, just don’t call it a vacation.
 Pack your bags and get ready to work!

 Remember that carefree, excitement-filled feeling that summer camp gave you as a kid?
-Now, take that same vibe and pump in a ton of yoga (plus the fact that you’re no longer a kid).
+Now, take that same vibe and pump in a ton of yoga (and the fact that you’re no longer a kid).
 That’s Camp Yoga, a weekend getaway in destinations across Canada, plus here in the States (CO, CA, NY).
 Expect incredible yoga classes and workshops, like black light flows and AcroYoga.
 But also expect bunk beds, arts + crafts, outdoor adventures like rock climbing or rafting, kettlebell classes, DJ’d dance parties, and wine (perk of being an adult now).

-While the first one camp might feel more like a hippie commune, SEALFIT’s Kokoro Camp is more like hell on Earth.
+While the first camp might feel more like a hippie commune, SEALFIT’s Kokoro Camp is more like hell on Earth.
 At least, that’s how it’s designed.
 Modeled after US Navy SEAL Hell Week, an intensive, body-breaking week of mental and physical challenges, Kokoro promises to toughen up your mind, body, and spirit so that you never quit — not here, not ever again.
 You will have to come into the Temecula, CA camp in excellent shape (there are some exercise prerequisites), or you may be dropped from the course.
 But if you do pass the three-day beatdown, you can pretty much do anything you set your mind to.